-In 1989 Bram Koster obtained his PhD Physics degree at the Delft University of Technology on the mathematical modelling and automation of transmission electron microscopes.
+In 1989 he obtained his PhD Physics degree at the Delft University of Technology on the mathematical modelling and automation of transmission electron microscopes.
 Between 1989 and 1991 he worked as a Project Manager and Software Developer at Tietz Video and Imaging Processing (TVIPS, GmbH) in Gauting, near Munich, Germany.
-From 1991 to 1993 he was a post-doc in the group of David Agard, at UCSF, San Francisco working on the automation electron tomography.
-From 1993 to 1997 he was a post-doctoral fellow in the group of Wolfgang Baumeister at the Max-Planck-Institute for Biochemistry in Martinsried, near Munich, Germany, where he worked on low-dose cryo tomography method developments.
-In 1997 he returned to the Netherlands to the group of Arie Verkleij at Utrecht University, where he became Associate Professor and set up his own group aimed at method development for the 3D imaging electron microscopy specimen.
+From 1991 to 1993 he was a post-doctoral fellow in the group of David Agard, at UCSF, San Francisco, working on the automation of electron tomography.
+From 1993 to 1997 he worked in the group of Wolfgang Baumeister at the Max-Planck-Institute for Biochemistry in Martinsried, near Munich, Germany, developing and pioneering low-dose cryo tomography methods.
+In 1997, he returned to the Netherlands to the group of Arie Verkleij at Utrecht University, where he became Associate Professor and set up his research group aimed at method development for the 3D imaging electron microscopy specimen.
 From 1998 to 2003 he was a Fellow of the Dutch Academy of Sciences (KNAW).

 In 2006 he went to the Leiden University Medical Center to head the section Electron Microscopy and was appointed full professor in 2008.
 In 2015 he became also Professor Nanobioimaging at the Faculty of Science (Leiden University).
 Between 2015 and 2018 he was Scientific Director of the Netherlands Center of Electron Nanoscopy (NeCEN), also located in Leiden.